How do you turn someone you have a chat with every now and then into an actual friend?

 04:23 – Actual conversation between me and someone I’ve never met before to show how I get past the small talk

-You’ll have to open up a bit to make a deep connection with someone, but it can be hard to know to what degree you should do it.
+After you’ve started the conversation, you’ll have to open up a bit to make a deep connection with someone, but it can be hard to know to what degree you should do it.
 What if you get too personal and they back off?
 In the video, I show how to keep the right balance.

 One of our readers, Lasse, after trying this method when he was visiting his dad.